rajesh-nitc/terraform-azure-foundation/00-bootstrap/README.md

 1. ```az login```

-2. Create Service Principal with Owner [as we are learning!] role at ROOT.
-We are not using managed identity as we are running the code manually in local envioronment.
+2. Create Service Principal with Owner role at ROOT.
+We are not using the managed identity [yet!] as we are running the code manually in local envioronment.

 ```
 az ad sp create-for-rbac -n sp-org-terraform --role="Owner" --scopes="/"